alteixeira20/42_minishell/README.md

 - Builtins (`echo`, `cd`, `pwd`, `export`, `unset`, `env`, `exit`) run in-place or in child processes depending on pipeline context.
 - Parser defends against malformed syntax early, matching Minishell subject edge-cases (`|`, dangling redirects, empty tokens).
 - Custom tester automates Bash parity and Valgrind sweeps so every defense starts with a reproducible baseline.
+- Co-built by Paula Alexandra (`paalexan`) and João Pedro (`jopedro-`) with clear ownership per subsystem so knowledge transfers quickly at evaluation time.

 ## About
 > **Highlights:** Why this shell feels reliable in daily use.